-Thus, during this period, the child is cognitively directed to reality.
-Even so, Sonnekus (40, 46) stresses that "the undertone of educating in the toddler phase always remains affective.
-The fact is, this child is still small, and is always directed to acquiring increasingly more security".
-Indeed, he/she is constantly insisting on security.
-Examples of this are that, even the slightest injury requires mom's attention, and that the same story must be repeated night after night, at bedtime.
-He/she wants to investigate everything and do everything him/herself, but always in the protective presence of his/her parents.
+Thus, it seems that during this period the child is cognitively directed to reality.
+Even so, Sonnekus [in Afrikaans] (40, 46) stresses that "the undertone of educating in the toddler phase always remains affective.
+The fact is that this child still is small and always is directed to acquiring increasingly more security".
+Indeed, he is constantly insisting on security.
+Examples of this are that even the slightest injury requires mom's attention and that the same story has to be repeated night after night at bedtime.
+He wants to investigate everything and do everything himself, but always in the protective presence of his parents.
 Rayner [in English] (36, 78) describes this phenomenon as follows: "The child himself usually demands his mother's continual presence.
-He wants to wander everywhere at will but expects her to follow in case he gets too anxious".
-Without protection (i.e., emotional guidance), the child is entirely unprepared to venture into the new.
+He wants to wander everywhere at will, but expects her to follow in case he gets too anxious".
+Without protection (i.e., emotional guidance) the child is entirely unprepared to venture into the new.
 "The parent serves as an island of safety and reassurance from which he can explore.
 He moves out into the environment and returns to his mother.
 The next time he may wander a bit farther ...
 Once the child is confident of the bond between himself and his parents, they can use this confidence to encourage an open, exploring attitude toward the unfamiliar" [in English] (27, 52).
-Although the toddler increasingly turns to the world in a cognitive way, this must be backed up by affective educating.
+In spite of the fact that the toddler increasingly turns to the world in a cognitive way, this must be backed up by affective educating.